 Alternatively, the contractor may be more affordable initially, but then start overcharging later in the job.
 This may come in the form of fees that are tacked on after the fact or “discovering” that more work needs to be done than was first thought.

-When Proven Roofing provides a roofing estimate, we’re pretty firm on our numbers because we know where we should be.
+When Proven Contracting provides a roofing estimate, we’re pretty firm on our numbers because we know where we should be.
 What we’re offering is fair and honest.
 You can use our Roofing Calculator to generate a quick estimate.

 A reputable roofer should be able to provide local references.
 You may be able to drive to roof installations that are happening to see the crew at work or drive by some finished projects in your town.
 Ask how long ago they worked in your town or community, and how often.